 What are virtual credit cards?

-Virtual credit cards are unique, 16-digit account numbers that are tied to your actual credit card.
-This allows users to create temporary credit cards for transactions to keep their bank accounts more secure.
+Virtual credit cards are unique 16-digit account numbers that are linked to your actual credit card.
+This gives users a temporary credit card for online transactions and keeps their actual credit card information more secure.

-By using a virtual credit card, you limit your exposure if that credit card number is stolen by hackers or leaked in a data breach.
+By using a virtual credit card, you limit your exposure to credit card theft and fraud.
+You also protect your information from being hacked in a data breach.

-Some virtual credit cards are also disposable credit cards, meaning they can only be used once.
-After that, the card details are no longer active and you can’t use the disposable card as a payment method.
+Some virtual credit cards are disposable, meaning they can only be used once.
+After that, the card details are no longer active and you can’t use the card as a payment method.

 Benefits of virtual credit cards